 A further mention must go to the in-game music, which changes according to the car being driven, and includes 60 minutes of funk, techno, hip-hop, rock and even country & western.
 Although clearly tongue-in-cheek, their inclusion adds the final master stroke to the game's overflowing atmosphere levels.
+With GTA, DMA has succeeded in creating a uniquely engrossing and magnificently playable title displaying the same levels of originality first witnessed in its Lemmings series.
 It's bound to attract the public's attention for all the wrong reasons, but then it is said that all publicity is good publicity...
 Edge rating:

-Nine out of ten GTA DISPLAYS THE SAME LEVEL OF ORIGINALITY AS DMA'S LEMMINGS frantic shoot-out using cars abandoned by their drivers as protection - the entire proceedings are far more exciting than anything Hollywood has ever been able to come up with.
+Nine out of ten GTA DISPLAYS THE SAME LEVEL ORIGINALITY AS DMA'S LEMMINGS

+The amount of variety in the game's many missions is astounding, and some will require players to visit the game's more sinister locations (above) frantic shoot-out using cars abandoned by their drivers as protection - the entire proceedings are far more exciting than anything Hollywood has ever been able to come up with.
 On the other hand, more conscientious drivers may wish to surrender themselves to the authorities and pay their bail in order to get back on the streets (although these individuals might never have got into trouble in the first place).
 However, the easiest way of dealing with the heat is to locate one of the city's paintshops and simply get the colour and number plates of the vehicle changed, instantly putting an end to the relentless, stress-inducing noise of nearby sirens.
 Indeed, the sound effects are dynamic, so that a faint jingling of bells will develop into a full-on chanting session as a group of Hare